 ✅ How to Use:

-- Onion Juice Scalp Treatment: Blend 1 onion, extract the juice, and apply it directly to the scalp.
-Leave it on for 30 minutes, then rinse with a mild shampoo.
+- Onion Juice Scalp Treatment: Blend 1 medium onion, strain the juice, and apply it directly to the scalp.
+Leave it on for 30 minutes, then rinse with a gentle shampoo.
+Use 2–3 times per week for best results.

 By incorporating these natural DHT blockers into your diet and hair care regimen, you may support hair growth, scalp health, and follicle strength.
 However, always consult a healthcare professional before starting supplements, especially if you have pre-existing conditions.